North Kent College: Tonbridge Campus

+Located just across from Judd School, they specialise in Travel and Tourism, Hair and Beauty, Public Service, Early Years, Photography, Construction, Business, Acting, E-Sports, Higher Education, Sports, Functional Skills.

 SusCon Centre

 SusCon is a sustainable construction training and research centre used to demonstrate sustainable building materials, technologies and techniques.

 The Learning Shop, Bluewater

 The Learning Shop is a joint initiative between the college, the Department for Work and Pensions and Bluewater Shopping Centre, aiming to support the local community with workplace skills, such as Customer Service Training, C.V Writing and Support with Retail Interview Techniques.

 National Maritime Training Centre, Gravesend

 The National Maritime Training Centre covers a range of areas, including;